 There are several hiking trails at Crawford Lake of varying difficulties.
 The Crawford Lake Trail (1 km) and the Woodland Trail (1.5 km) are both rated as easy trails, the Pine Ridge Trail (3.6 km) and the Escarpment Trail (2.4 km) are both rated moderate and the Nassagaweya Canyon Trail (4.7 km each direction or 9.4 km round trip) is rated as the most strenuous trail.
 Some of the trails also connect to the Bruce Trail.

-On my recent visit, I hiked the Crawford Lake Trail first and then hiked the Escarpment Trail and that’s all I could fit in given the current time limit for visitors.
+On a recent visit, I hiked the Crawford Lake Trail first and then hiked the Escarpment Trail and spent approximately 1.5 hours in total.

 Crawford Lake Trail